Roberto Sánchez Vilella

 Roberto Sánchez Vilella (19 February 1913 – 24 March 1997) was the governor of Puerto Rico from 1965 to 1969.
 Sánchez Vilella successfully ran for governor in the 1964 elections for the Partido Popular Democrático.
 He is also the founder of the People's Party (Puerto Rico), "Partido del Pueblo", also known as el Partido del Sol.

 Early years and education

 Sánchez Vilella was born in Mayagüez, Puerto Rico, to Luis Sánchez Frasqueri and Angela Vilella Vélez and his family moved to Ponce, Puerto Rico when he was five years old.
 In Ponce he attended elementary and secondary schools, including the Ponce High School.
-After graduation, he attended Ohio State University where he graduated with a degree in engineering in 1934.
+After graduation, he attended Ohio State University where he graduated with a bachelor degree in civil engineering in 1934.
 As an engineer, in 1941 he was president of the Ponce chapter of the Colegio de Ingenieros y Agrimensores de Puerto Rico, the professional organization covering all engineers and land surveyors in Puerto Rico.
 He then was a professor for a short time at the University of Puerto Rico.